-The general procedure for distributing the TCEY begins with the coastwide TCEY determined from the stock assessment and fishing intensity defined by the reference SPR.
-The TCEY can be distributed to Biological Regions first and then to IPHC Regulatory Areas, or directly to IPHC Regulatory Areas; however, maintaining spawning biomass in each Biological Region is a primary objective.
+The harvest rule for distributing the TCEY begins with the coastwide TCEY determined from the stock assessment and fishing intensity defined by the reference SPR (with application of the control rule).
+Figure 5 is an illustration of the harvest strategy policy at IPHC, which includes the harvest rule as part of the management procedure.
+The TCEY may be distributed to Biological Regions first and then to IPHC Regulatory Areas, or directly to IPHC Regulatory Areas.
 Relative adjustments can be applied in each step of the distribution process.
-Typically, the distribution procedure does not appreciably alter the coastwide fishing intensity (although a slight change may occur due to different selectivity patterns accessing the population), however there is interest in management procedures that are only limited to being less than a maximum fishing intensity (i.e., above a minimum SPR).
+Typically, the distribution procedure does not appreciably alter the coastwide fishing intensity (although a slight change may occur due to different selectivity patterns accessing the population), however there is interest in management procedures that are only limited to being less than a maximum fishing intensity (i.e., above a minimum SPR) that would account for modifications in the TM during the distribution procedures.